What is Reunification?

 Internationally, the family unit is considered the most nurturing environment for children.
 To allow family units to remain together, every effort should be focused on providing support services to separated and vulnerable families.
 The Convention on the Rights of the Child (United Nations, Treaty Series, vol. 1577, No. 27531), UN Declaration on the Protection and Welfare of Children (RES/41/85), and UN guidelines for the Alternative Care of Children (RES/64/142) all acknowledge the wider advantages of organizations providing family-preservation support, ensuring vulnerable families have access to food, health, and education services.
 Transitioning children back into family care reduces short-term poverty by directly providing health and financial security for families.
 Furthermore, initiatives supporting the transitioning of children back into family care fight long-term poverty by creating more productive and competent future human capital among parentless children who may have otherwise received little or no education.

-ONETrack International believes in and is supportive of orphanages and international adoption- as an alternative for individual cases that lack other options.
-We support institutions and cross-border adoption by ensuring that each child’s situation has been researched and that only those without biological family should be considered for alternative family upbringings other that Transition to Home, and furthermore, commend those who raise orphaned children that cannot be placed within their communities of birth.
+ONETrack International believes in and is supportive of orphanages and international adoption – as an alternative for individual cases that lack other options.
+We support institutions and cross-border adoption by ensuring that each child’s situation has been researched and that only those without biological family should be considered for alternative family upbringings other than Transition to Home, and furthermore, commend those who raise orphaned children that cannot be placed within their communities of birth.